nicseltzer/python-training/README.md

 ```

-cPickle - 1000x faster than pickle
+cPickle is an alternative to pickle. cPickle is approx. 1000x faster than
+pickle.
+The largest issue is that since it is a purely C implementation of
+the pickle library so there is no way to extend it natively in Python.

 ## Exceptions